MLinkPlanner 2.0

 Path Profile

-A path profile is a vertical sectional view of the terrain created by a plane passing through both ends of the link.
-The path profile includes terrain elevation data, building and tree heights, and boundaries of water bodies.
+A path profile is a vertical sectional view of terrain created by plane passing through both ends of link.
+Path profile includes terrain elevation data, building and tree heights, and boundaries of water bodies.

-MLinkPlanner creates path profiles using the following GIS data:
+MLinkPlanner creates path profiles using following GIS data:

 -